Henning Von Minden: Brackett's Battalion

-When companies G, I, and K of the 5th Iowa Cavalry Regiment were detached and sent back to Minnesota on February 25, 1864 they were reorganized as Brackett's Minnesota Cavalry Battalion in order to serve in the Sioux Wars under the command of Alfred Sully under the military district of Iowa.
+When companies G, I, and K of the 5th Iowa Cavalry Regiment were detached and sent back to Minnesota on February 25, 1864, they were reorganized as Brackett's Minnesota Cavalry Battalion in order to serve in the Sioux Wars under the command of Alfred Sully under the military district of Iowa.
 Von Minden was elected as the Captain of Company A in Brackett's Battalion while it was deployed to the Dakota Territory.
 During the ensuing campaigns against the Dakota people the unit would ultimately take part in the Battle of Killdeer Mountain and the Battle of the Badlands.
 Minden was later assigned to Major general John Pope's staff as a topographical engineer.

 Hatch's Battalion

 In September 1864 Von Minden was promoted to the rank of Major and reassigned to Hatch's Minnesota Cavalry Battalion under the command of Colonel Charles Powell Adams.
-While assigned to Hatch's Battalion Von Minden was headquartered at Sauk Centre, Minnesota.
+While assigned to Hatch's Battalion he was headquartered at Sauk Centre, Minnesota.
 Von Minden was discharged with the rest of the battalion in the summer of 1866.